The Lewis Foundation

 Given the foundation's close ties to the Aspen community and Colorado nonprofit sector, the most viable pathways to potential funding include:

-Aspen Community Connections: The foundation has demonstrated strong support for Aspen-based organizations, awarding $1 million to the Aspen Community Foundation in 2024.
-Organizations working in the Aspen area or partnering with established Aspen institutions may have greater visibility to the foundation.
+Aspen Community Connections: The foundation has demonstrated strong support for Aspen-based organisations, awarding $1 million to the Aspen Community Foundation in 2024.
+Organisations working in the Aspen area or partnering with established Aspen institutions may have greater visibility to the foundation.

-Progressive Philanthropic Circles: The foundation's support of organizations like the ACLU and the Obama Foundation indicates involvement in progressive philanthropic networks.
-Organizations active in these circles or recommended by peer organizations may be more likely to come to the foundation's attention.
+Progressive Philanthropic Circles: The foundation's support of organisations like the ACLU and the Obama Foundation indicates involvement in progressive philanthropic networks.
+Organisations active in these circles or recommended by peer organisations may be more likely to come to the foundation's attention.

 Decision Timeline